 Departments should not purchase individual air purifiers with College funds without appropriate review and pre-approval from Environmental Health and Safety or FM.
 If you have a question about your work space or a space you use on campus or would like to request an assessment related to an air purifier for a space, please contact the FM main office at (413) 538-2012 or email firstname.lastname@example.org.

 The transmission of COVID-19 is similar to that of other viral illnesses.
 We recommend taking preventive actions every day to help prevent the spread of respiratory viruses, including:

 - Wash your hands often with soap and water for at least 20 seconds — especially after you cough and sneeze and before you eat.
 If soap and water are not available, use an alcohol-based hand sanitizer.

 - Avoid touching your eyes, nose and mouth with unwashed hands.

 - Avoid close contact with people who are sick.

-- Maintain 6 feet of distance and wear a face covering when outside of your residence hall room or office.
-This includes while outside.
+- Maintain 6 feet of distance and wear a face covering when required.

 - If you are sick, avoid contact with others (in classes, group meetings, work settings, common areas, etc.).
 Staff members should not come to work.